Spool Bed Bench Tutorial

 We used flooring (tongue and groove) for the seat of this bench.
 I believe it was hardwood, not laminate.

-We use my nail gun for attaching the seats/slats.
+Using a nail gun for attaching the seats/slats is helpful.
 If we don’t use tongue and groove flooring, we use paint sticks or yard sticks to get equal separation of the slats.

 Sometimes we use the right side of the flooring unpainted, other times we sand the shine off the flooring and paint the flooring to match the bench.

 Almost all of our headboards and/or foot boards have been curb finds.
 If curb shopping isn’t illegal in your area, I suggest you check out your .gov site and find out when the large trash pickup day is.
 Our metro area has them about 3-4 times a year, rotating the neighborhoods.
 That means that curb shopping is available most months.

 You can check out all of my headboard benches and more.

 Edited to add: If you have a blog and you learned something from this tutorial, I would greatly appreciate a link back.
 This is one of my most searched topics.
 If you don’t have a blog and you learned something, drop me an e-mail at MyRepurposedLife@gmail.com and I will gladly blog brag about your bench to the world.